Woutifier/edx-documentation/en_us/shared/course_components/create_video.rst

 automatically scrolls as the video plays, and learners can select a line in the transcript to jump to the point in the video where that word is spoken.

-Learners can also choose to show the transcript file as pop-on closed captions for the video by selecting the **Closed caption** (CC) icon in the video player's control bar.
+Learners can also choose to show the transcript file as overlaid closed captions for the video by selecting the **Closed caption** (CC) icon in the video player's control bar.

 To create or obtain a transcript in .srt format, you can work with a company that provides captioning services.